Dr-Noob/cpufetch/README.md

 See [cpufetch contributing guidelines](https://github.com/Dr-Noob/cpufetch/CONTRIBUTING.md)

 # 7. Acknowledgements
-Special thanks to [Gonzalocl](https://github.com/Gonzalocl) and [OdnetninI](https://github.com/OdnetninI).
-They tested `cpufetch` in its beginnings in many different CPUs they have access to, which made it easier to debug and check the correctness of `cpufetch`.

-Special thanks too to the fellow contributors and interested people in the project!
+Thanks to the fellow contributors and interested people in the project.
+Special thanks to:
+- [Gonzalocl](https://github.com/Gonzalocl), [OdnetninI](https://github.com/OdnetninI): Tested cpufetch in the earlier versions of the project in many different CPUs.
+- [Kingo](https://github.com/Kyngo): Tested cpufetch in the Apple M1 CPU.
+- [avollmerhaus](https://github.com/avollmerhaus): Gave me ssh acess to a PowerPC machine, allowing me to develop the PowerPC port.
+- [bbonev](https://github.com/bbonev), [stephan-cr](https://github.com/stephan-cr): Reviewed the source code.